Details of the Porthpean Residential trip and parents’ meeting can Read more →

 Information from the teacher

 Although PE is timetabled for set days, please ensure your child has their PE kit in school at all times as inclement weather can effect our timetabling.
+Can pupils also ensure that they have a waterproof coat in school as we are often outside for outdoor learning.

 Please feel free to contact me on email@example.com